CJF Edward Burtynsky Award for Climate Photojournalism

-CJF-Edward Burtynsky Award for Climate Photojournalism goes to Gavin John
+CJF-Edward Burtynsky Award for Climate Photojournalism awarded to Todd Korol

-TORONTO, April X, 2025 /CNW/ – The Canadian Journalism Foundation (CJF) announced today that the CJF-Edward Burtynsky Award for Climate Photojournalism goes to Calgary photojournalist Gavin John.
-John won for his compelling and thought-provoking images of the Canadian Armed Forces Operation NANOOK-NANAKPUT on the Northwest Passage published in the Globe and Mail.
+TORONTO, April 23, 2026 /CNW/ – The Canadian Journalism Foundation announced today that photojournalist Todd Korol has won the CJF-Edward Burtynsky Award for Climate Photojournalism.
+Korol was recognized for his compelling documentation of the Jasper wildfires, published in The Globe and Mail.
 The $5,000 award, launched in 2022 by the CJF in partnership with internationally renowned photographer and filmmaker Edward Burtynsky, celebrates provocative, impactful and inspirational climate photography.

-John will be recognized at the CJF Awards ceremony on June 12 at the Royal York Hotel in Toronto.
+Korol will be recognized at the CJF Awards ceremony on June 10 at the Fairmont Royal York in Toronto.

 This award is generously supported by Marci McDonald and Clair Balfour, Lisa Balfour Bowen and Sony Canada.